billabear/billabear.com/content/blog/feature-invoice-delivery-xrechnung-with-stripe-billing.md

 ### Create Invoice Delivery Method

-You go to the customer and scroll down to the bottom until you see the invoice delivery methods and then you click add new
+You go to the customer and scroll down to the bottom until you see the invoice delivery methods and then you click "Add New"

 ![Screenshot of BillaBear](/images/posts/feature-invoice-delivery-stripe-xrechnung/create-new-invoice-delivery.png)